Salzburg, Germany

 Salzburg (/de/) is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Siegen and Limburg.
 Salzburg belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 About 1300, Salzburg had its first documentary mention as Salberg.

 Politics

 The municipal council is made up of 6 council members.

 Economy and infrastructure

 Right near the community, two Bundesstraßen, 54 linking Limburg an der Lahn with Siegen, and 414 leading from Hohenroth to Hachenburg cross each other.
 The nearest Autobahn interchange is Herborn on the A 45 (Dortmund-Hanau), some 20 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+A wind farm is located in Salzburg.